Pocketwatch 101™ – Learn about Vintage and Antique Pocket Watches

 Vintage Watch Buying Guide

-How to Become a Smarter Vintage Watch Buyer
+How to Become a Smarter Vintage Watch Buyer or Seller!

 As you learn more about antique watches, you may find yourself attracted to particular brands or styles, and wearing or carrying a vintage watch for which you have a special appreciation can be a real source of pride and pleasure.
 Vintage watches are, in our opinion, often undervalued compared to modern, high-end watch brands.
 The quality and craftsmanship that went into many finely-made mechanical watches is simply not available in modern watches for less than thousands of dollars, yet many vintage watches which exhibit the highest standards of the watchmaker's art can still be found at very reasonable prices...
 IF you know what to look for.